The Fourier modal method for gratings with bi-anisotropic materials: Introduction

 Chiral and nonreciprocal media are special cases of a more general class of magneto-electric media; the wide variety of optical phenomena associated with these media can be described by constitutive relations with magneto-electric coupling.
-Although an improvement of the FMM applicable to structures containing magneto-electric but homogeneous layers is quite straightforward \cite{dyakov2024chiral}, the generalization of the FMM to magneto-electric periodic media is much more challenging due to the necessity of using Li's factorization rules for convergence improvement \cite{Li1996, Li1998, Li2003}.
-In this paper, we address this problem and formulate the FMM considering macroscopic dielectric permittivity, magnetic permeability, and magneto-electric coefficients in their most general form represented by 3$\times$3 tensors.
-We will consider two numerical schemes for this formulation: with and without Lifeng Li's factorization rules.
-For both schemes, we provide explicit expressions for the Fourier tensors of macroscopic material parameters.
+Although an improvement of the FMM applicable to structures containing magneto-electric but homogeneous layers is quite straightforward \cite{dyakov2024chiral}, the generalization of the FMM to magneto-electric periodic media is much more challenging due to the necessity of using \edit{the correct Fourier} factorization rules \edit{derived by Lifeng Li} for convergence improvement \cite{Li1996, Li1998, Li2003}. \edit{Formulations for one-dimensional periodic systems are available} \edit{ \cite{onishi2011formulation}}.
+In this paper, we address this problem \edit{for crossed gratings} and formulate the FMM considering macroscopic dielectric permittivity, magnetic permeability, and magneto-electric coefficients in their most general form represented by 3$\times$3 tensors.
+We will consider two numerical schemes for this formulation: \edit{On the one hand, we completely omit any factorization rules.
+On the other hand, we apply the correct generalization of the factorization rules to magneto-electric materials.} For both schemes, we provide explicit expressions for the Fourier tensors of macroscopic material parameters.